Online Roulette Guide

 Can I play a free roulette game?

 Yes, you don't have to pay real money when playing roulette.
-The best online roulette casinos always offer a free play of their standard roulette game options.
-If you want to see a live dealer spinning roulette wheel you will sadly have no options for free.
+The best online casinos always offer a free play of their standard game options.
+If you want to see a live dealer spinning the wheel you will sadly have no options for free.

 Should I play both European and American roulette?